canidlogic/aksview/README.md

     AKSVIEW *aksview_create(const char *pPath, int flags, int *perr);

 The `pPath` parameter is the path to a file that you want to open.
 It's best to stay with regular disk files here, as attempting to memory-map devices and files on network drives may have platform-specific behavior.
 There is no way to map standard input, standard output, or standard error.
 On POSIX and Windows in ANSI mode, the given path will be passed through to the operating system.
-On Windows in Unicode mode, the given path must be in UTF-8, and it will be translated automatically to UTF-16 before being passed through to the operating system.
+On Windows in Unicode mode, the given path should be in UTF-8, and it will be translated automatically to UTF-16 before being passed through to the operating system; an error will occur if the path is not UTF-8.

 The `flags` parameter accepts the following flags: